mever-team/FairBench/docs/basics/modelcards.md

 # 3/4ths ratio: False
 ```

+!!! tip
+    List all available stamps with `fb.stamps.available()`.

+!!! warning
+    Stamps require an internet connection to work
+    because they are updated each time based on an
+    online database maintained in FairBench's repository.

 ## Combine stamps
 You may want to check a model for various characteristics,
 and therefore assess it with various stamps.